-13 Before the Old Portsmouth SCFP, AfP in Portsmouth was initially flat, then increased year-on-year up 14 to the construction (Figure 21).
-Following the completion of the Old Portsmouth SCFP in 2009, AfP 15 (Figure 21), FA (Figure 22), and the derivative of AfP (Figure 23) all showed decreases, amounting 16 to a fall of $421yr^{-1}$.
-However, the overall amount of AfP increased again to that of before the Old 17 Portsmouth coastal defence, due to coastal flooding in other unprotected areas of the city (Figure 21), 18 confirmed by a continuous rise in FA of the city after the initial decrease (Figure 22).
+Before the Old Portsmouth SCFP, AfP in Portsmouth was initially flat, then increased year-on-year up to the construction (figure 21).
+Following the completion of the Old Portsmouth SCFP in 2009, AfP (figure 21), FA (figure 22), and the derivative of AfP (figure 23) all showed decreases, amounting to a fall of 421 yr-1.
+However, the overall amount of AfP increased again to that of before the Old Portsmouth coastal defence, due to coastal flooding in other unprotected areas of the city (figure 21), confirmed by a continuous rise in FA of the city after the initial decrease (figure 22).

-During the period following the Old Portsmouth SCFP and NPCS Phase 1 there was an increase in AfP, increasing exponentially with the AfP derivative not only remaining positive, but increasing (Figure 23).
-Whilst FA did increase over this period, the rise was steady, whereas the citywide Total Population rose at its greatest rate (Figure 22) and was therefore the most likely primary driver of AfP growth over this period, negating decreases in AfP caused by SCFPs.
-Then, as NPCS phases continue, AfP remained relatively stable, oscillating between positive and negative growth, with Phase 3 leading to a 341 AfP decrease (Figure 23).
-This phase directly protected the north-west of Portsea Island and did not see a Total Population decrease over this period, implying that the large decrease is associated therefore linking with already implemented phases would also provide greater flood protection and impact reduction.
+During the period following the Old Portsmouth SCFP and NPCS Phase 1 there was an increase in AfP, increasing exponentially with the AfP derivative not only remaining positive, but increasing (figure 23).
+Whilst FA did increase over this period, the rise was steady, whereas the citywide Total Population rose at its greatest rate (figure 22) and was therefore the most likely primary driver of AfP growth over this period, negating decreases in AfP caused by SCFPs.
+Then, as NPCS phases continue, AfP remained relatively stable, oscillating between positive and negative growth, with Phase 3 leading to a 341 AfP decrease (figure 23).
+This phase directly protected the north-west of Portsea Island and did not see a Total Population decrease over this period, implying that the large decrease is associated with the SCFP being implemented.
+The NPCS was designed to operate at its best together, and therefore linking with already implemented phases would also provide greater flood protection and impact reduction.